National No Smoking Day

 - After stopping smoking for one year the excess risk of heart disease has halved.

-- Within five years of quitting smoking, the risk of developing mouth, throat, esophagus and bladder cancers is reduced by half.
+- Within five years of quitting smoking, the risk of developing mouth, throat, esophagus and bladder cancers reduces by half.
 Women’s risk of cervical cancer is also decreased.

 - After five years of not smoking, your risk of having a stroke is similar to that of a non-smoker.